 We want to keep our running costs as low as possible, so we welcome skilled people who want to give something back by volunteering their time, energy and skills to support the RNLI.

 Volunteering opportunities range from administration roles to skills-based projects based both at our Headquarters in Poole, Dorset and at our Regional Offices and Bases.

 View the current office based volunteer opportunities available.

-RNLI Interns are recruited for specific roles or projects and are an ideal opportunitie for enthusiastic individuals - graduats or those looking for a change in career - who want to use their skills within a national charity to help save lives at sea.
+RNLI Interns are recruited for specific roles or projects and are an ideal opportunities for enthusiastic individuals - graduates or those looking for a change in career - who want to use their skills within a national charity to help save lives at sea.

 We offer training and development to ensure that you are gaining the most out of the 12-week internship.
 Previous internship roles have varied from Events Marketing Researcher to Assistant Buyer and Online Copy Writer.

 Based at our Headquarters in Poole or around the UK or RoI at one of our operational divisional bases or fundraising regional offices.
 During the Internship we offer training and development to ensure that you’re gaining the most out of the experience.For more information on our Internship programme.